Gatlinburg. It really should be Ogleburg. Or Oglesville. Maybe Oglestown.

 According to witness reports, she hit him in the hand with the stick, which he caught and jerked her to the ground, where she continued to pop him with the stick.

-Mr. Gatlin, who at some point intervened in the fight between his wife and Ogle, was also convicted and fined a dollar as well.
+Mr. Gatlin, who at some point intervened between his wife and Ogle, was also convicted and fined a dollar as well.

 He was granted a new trial, convicted again and appealed both cases to the Tennessee Supreme Court, which upheld the local rulings.